trguila/trade/README.md

     - The close price is below the pivot point.

 Please note that this is a simplified explanation.
 The actual trading logic might be more complex and involve additional conditions or checks.
 Always thoroughly backtest any trading strategy before live trading.

+If you have any ideas how to improve the strategy please let me know?